Collection Development Policy

 Subscriptions - Electronic Journals

-The Library Director will consult with research and instruction staff to determine whether the purchase of a subscription to electronic journals will add value to the library collection.
+Librarians will determine whether the purchase of a subscription to electronic journals will add value to the library collection.
 When considering purchasing subscriptions to electronic journals, review and take into consideration the general collection development criteria, in addition to the following factors:

 All new electronic journal subscriptions, including those with associated annual costs, must be approved by the Library Director.